RedBones48/CustomLootCrafting/CustomLootCrafting.dp/order_of_operation.md

 # need to finish/create
 1. Advancement tree
-2. Fix loading issues
+2.  mutiple tables
-3. Change the slot in witch the box goes into
+3. Change the slot the box goes into
+4.  create a custom recipe book